-iOS based voice effects application for emulating trooper voices, from stormtroopers, scout troopers, clone troopers and more.
-It is compatible with all iOS devices running iOS 8 or higher.
+iOS based voice effects application for emulating Star Wars character voices, from stormtroopers to Chewbacca.
+It is compatible with all iOS devices running iOS 8 or newer!

 TrooperTalk is designed to be used with an external microphone and speaker.
 In order to process both mic and speaker signals, a splitter cable is required to convert the single iPhone headphone jack to two 3.5mm jacks, one for mic and the other for your speaker.
 If you want to (and it is highly recommended) use a mono microphone, such as the Aker mic linked below, you will need the specific splitter linked below, which allows the iOS device to send power to the microphone.
 A stereo microphone can be used with that splitter as well, you will just get mono audio instead of stereo, not an issue when using the Aker style amp.

 it is highly recommended that you purchase a 'UNI-DIRECTIONAL' mic if possible.
 This will reduce the mic picking up unwanted feedback from the speaker at close proximity.
-The mic provided with Aker amp products is a great option.
+The mic provided with Aker amp products is a great option, and is the same one recommended below!

-NOTE: If you plan to use a splitter other than the one linked below with an ECM mic (like the one linked below) you may experience problems or the microphone may not operate correctly.
+NOTE: If you plan to use a splitter other than the one linked below with a mono mic (like the one linked below) you may experience problems or the microphone may not operate correctly.

 Below are several items which have been tested and are known to have full compatibility with the app.